FredKSchott/snowpack/esinstall/README.md

 # esinstall

+ ⚡️ Powering [Snowpack](https://www.snowpack.dev) and the next generation of JavaScript tooling.

-Convert a set of imports from your `node_modules/` directory into a fresh, new directory guarenteed to be 100% [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
-Allows you to import npm dependencies in your web project without forcing a traditional bundler like webpack.
+- Convert a set of imports from your `node_modules/` directory into a fresh, new 100% [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) install directory.

- ⚡️ Powering Snowpack and the next generation of JavaScript tooling.
+- JavaScript packages are converted to ESM regardless of how they were originally authored.
+- Import your new ESM dependencies in any ESM-only environment (websites, Deno, Node.js v14).

 ```
 npm install esinstall